 Turning Your Cake Upside Down

-Let the cake cool enough so that it will come out of the cake pan but not cooled so much that the
+You will want to let the cake cool enough so the cake comes out of the pan.
+But not cooled so much that the

 Carefully remove the cake pan from the cake.

 Another great My Creative Manner recipe you may enjoy is this Molten Chocolate Lava Cake.
-It’s simple to put together in the crockpot.
-It tastes amazing with a scoop of vanilla ice cream.
+It's simple to put together in the crockpot.
+And it tastes amazing with a scoop of vanilla ice cream.